nyonson/bitcoin-peers/crawler/README.md

 ## Performance

-On a consumer-grade laptop, memory usage remains constant no matter the `max_concurrent_tasks` setting, but CPU usage spikes do occur as you turn that knob up.
+On a consumer-grade laptop, memory usage remains relatively constant no matter the `max_concurrent_tasks` setting, but CPU usage spikes do occur as you turn that knob up.